xma711/notebook/signal_processing/README.md

 but actually the higher frequencies components above fs/2 obtained are ghost components if the lower frequencies are really the true thing in the signal..
 Conversely, if the higher frequencies components are really the true thing in the signal, the DFT will give ghost components at lower frequencies, which do not exist in the original signal at all.
 The higher frequency components obtained are not useful anyway so we will discard them in DTF.
-All these mean that due to this limitation, to get the correct picture of the signal, we need to use a sampling rate at least twice as large as the largest freqency component in the original signal.
+All these mean that due to this limitation, to get the correct picture of the signal, we need to use a sampling rate at least twice as large as the largest frequency component in the original signal.
 If this requirement is not met, the we cannot really tell the low frequency component are the real low frequency component or the ghost component of the high frequency component.

 E.g. when x(t) = sin(2pi 1000t) + sin(2pi 4000t + pi/4), using 10 samples at 100us (fs=10k Hz),